 Legal Status by State

 Title loan regulations vary significantly across the US.
-Use this table to find the legal status and governing laws in your state.
+Whether you are looking for car title loans near you or just researching state laws, use this table to find the legal status and governing laws in your state.

 | State | Status | Max Loan | Max APR | Governing Law | |